Non-trivial higher Massey products in moment-angle complexes: Introduction

+There is a classification result for $3$-Massey products of cohomological classes in lowest degree in moment-angle complexes~\cite[Theorem 6.1.1]{DenhamSuciu},~\cite{LowestDegreeClassification}, but it vitally relies on the fact that the lowest degree classes are represented combinatorially by cycles in the $1$-skeleton of $\mathcal{K}$.
+This technique does not generalise to higher dimensions since it is unknown how to combinatorially realise an arbitrary $n$-cycle.
+So far there has not been a systematic way to construct triple Massey, or any $n$-Massey, products of higher dimensional classes.
+We give two constructions that address these drawbacks.

 In Construction~\ref{cons: simplicial complex for n-Massey}, to construct non-trivial $n$-Massey products in moment-angle complexes, we start with the join of $n$ simplicial complexes $\mathcal{K}_i$.
-To trivialise the lower Massey products, we systematically remove certain simplices from the join by an operation called \textit{star deletion} and call the constructed simplicial complex $\mathcal{K}$.
-In Theorem~\ref{thm: joins}, we show that $\mathcal{Z}_\mathcal{K}$ has a non-trivial $n$-Massey product.
-It is important to emphasise that we do not impose any restrictions on $n$-arity of these Massey products, on the choice of simplicial complexes $\mathcal{K}_i$ for any $i$, nor on the degree of classes in the Massey products.
-Therefore our construction generalises Baskakov's~\cite{Baskakov} family of non-trivial triple Massey products in the cohomology of moment-angle complexes, taking triangulations of spheres for $\mathcal{K}_1, \mathcal{K}_2$ and $\mathcal{K}_3$ .
+To trivialise the lower Massey products, we systematically remove certain simplices from the join by an operation called star deletion and call the constructed simplicial complex $\mathcal{K}$.
+We show that $\mathcal{Z}_\mathcal{K}$ has a non-trivial $n$-Massey product in Theorem~\ref{thm: joins}.
+It is important to emphasise that we do not impose any restrictions on $n$-arity of these Massey products, on the choice of simplicial complexes $\mathcal{K}_i$ for any $i$, nor on the dimension of classes in the Massey product.
+This construction generalises Baskakov's~\cite{Baskakov} family of non-trivial triple Massey products in the cohomology of moment-angle complexes, taking triangulations of spheres for $\mathcal{K}_1, \mathcal{K}_2$ and $\mathcal{K}_3$.
 Also it generalises Limonchenko's~\cite[Theorem 2]{Limonchenko} family of $n$-Massey products, which are built by removing simplices from the join of $n$ $0$-spheres.

-Notably, our construction produces the first examples of non-trivial Massey products on torsion classes as well as examples with non-trivial indeterminacy.
+Notably, our construction produces the first examples of non-trivial Massey products on torsion classes, as well as examples with non-trivial indeterminacy.
 Such an example is constructed by star deleting simplices in the join of the projective plane $\mathbb{R}P^2$ and two copies of the $0$-sphere, as illustrated in Example~\ref{ex: joins torsion example}.
+We also create the first infinite families of higher Massey products with non-trivial indeterminacy in moment-angle complexes, on arbitrary cohomological classes, by extending our construction in Section~\ref{sec: infinite families non-trivial indeterminacy}.